 No one who has contributed to developing the web from its early days on can possibly be happy with the direction the web has taken.

 Thirty years ago on Tuesday, Tim Berners-Lee created the web.
-To celebrate the event he published a few lines1)Source: Mark Sullivan / FastCompany on what
+To celebrate the event he published a few lines((Source: Mark Sullivan / FastCompany)) on what

 “But given how much the web has changed in the past 30 years, it would be defeatist and unimaginative to assume that the web as we know it can’t be changed for the better in the next 30.”Tim Berners Lee

-Panik is in place, even necessary, as a recent students demonstrate elsewhere with truancy every Friday.
+Panik is in place, even necessary, as students recently are

 - Deliberate, malicious intent, such as state-sponsored hacking and attacks, criminal behavior, and online harassment.